broadwayinc/skapi-tutorial/README.md

 # Skapi Full Tutorial

-Welcome to the complete tutorial project for Skapi, featuring a web application that allows users to chat, create posts, and comment on them.
+Welcome to the complete tutorial project for Skapi, featuring a web application that allows users to chat, upload posts, and comment, and even providing an AI image generating service via external API service.

 This tutorial focuses on demonstrating the use of Skapi to build a full-fledged application.
 The emphasis is on functionality over aesthetics.

 ## Pre Requisites

 You must change the **service_id** and the **owner_id** in `service.js` file.
+You can retrieve the service ID and owner ID from the Skapi dashboard.

+For more information, please refer to the [Skapi Documentation](https://docs.skapi.com/getting-started.html).

 ## Opening the Project

 This project does not require any build tools.
 Simply open the `index.html` file in your browser, and it will just work.

-If you are on remote server, install npm packages.
+If you are on remote server, install npm packages from your project directory:

 ```bash
 npm i
 ```

-Then, run the following command to build the project.
+Then, run the following command to build the project:

 ```bash
 npm run start 3000
 ```
 *The number 3000 is the port number.
 You can change it to any port number you want.*

-You will be able to access the project at `http://localhost:3000`.
+You will be able to access the project at `http://[your remote server url]:3000`.

 ## Key Points of This Tutorial

 ### Built with Pure Static HTML, CSS and JavaScript

 While Skapi is compatible with various frameworks, this tutorial utilizes pure static HTML, CSS, and JavaScript.
-It showcases how even basic static HTML can be powerful enough to create a complete application, an aspect often overlooked.
+It showcases how even basic static HTML can be used with Skapi to create a complete web application.

-This tutorial not only focuses on the fundamentals and core basics but also gives you some good tips in developing static HTML with Skapi.

 The CSS stylings are intentionally minimalistic, yet the application remains fully responsive across different devices.